-On the front page of your Bodyscan report is a small table titled Lean Indices.
-There are two indices based on your lean mass here:
+Your Bodyscan DEXA scan report contains a vast array of data.
+On the front page of the report (bottom right) is a small table titled Lean Indices with two indices based on your lean body mass.

 1. Lean mass/height-squared – Lean Mass Index (LMI)

 2. Appendicular lean/height-squared – Appendicular Lean Mass Index (ALMI)

 First of all, understand that lean mass on your DEXA scan report means all lean tissue; that is all soft tissue that’s not fat.
 Thus it includes internal organs and connective tissue, etc, but does not include bone.
 Fat-free mass (FFM) is different to lean mass, because it includes bone.
 Accordingly, fat-free mass appears on your DEXA scan report as ‘Lean+BMC’.

 Further, and importantly, as with most methods of measuring body composition, lean mass (the soft-tissue lean), also includes body water.
 More on body water later.